 - Work reasons

-Each application will be assessed individually and supporting information will be needed, such as valid passport, funds, and health insurance.
+Each application will be assessed individually, and supporting information will be needed, such as a valid passport, funds, and health insurance.

 Summary of Supporting Evidence for a Temporary Residence Permit